eonist/eonist.github.io/_posts/2019-05-02-UI-testing-in-iOS.md

 - for IOS there is the:  `iOS Simulator's Accessibility Inspector`
 - To access elements by accessibility ids: use: `var accessibilityLabel: String? { get set }` and set the `isAccessibilityElement` to true
 - Use `XCUIElementQuery.debugDescription` to debug a query (Accessibility Hierarchy)
-- containers can have accessibilityIdentifier but they should have accessibility turned off.
+- Containers can have accessibilityIdentifier but they should have accessibility turned off.
 Logic is that we dont interact qith containers, but we do need to access testing via accessibility hierarchy
+- Parsing a queries is much faster than parsing element

 ## Terminology:
 - **XCUIApplication:** This class responsible for launching, terminating apps. ⚠️️ Not a singleton. ⚠️️